Updated June 2, 2026

 What Is Time-to-Edit for Executive Content?

-Answer: Time-to-Edit is the amount of revision time an executive spends on a draft before it's ready to publish.
-Near-zero Time-to-Edit means the draft arrives accurate, on-voice, and substantively complete — requiring a read-through and light approval rather than a rewrite.
+Answer: Time-to-edit is the amount of revision time an executive spends on a draft before it's ready to publish.
+Low time-to-edit means the draft arrives accurate, on-voice, and substantively complete — requiring a read-through and light approval rather than a rewrite.

 Time-to-Edit is one of the most honest metrics in executive content.
 Ask any executive who has worked with a traditional ghostwriter or a generic AI tool and the answer is the same: most of the time spent "creating content" is actually spent fixing it.
 Correcting the voice, removing fabricated details, stripping the generic LinkedIn cadences, and reinjecting the specific perspective that made the piece worth writing in the first place.

 The practical implication is significant.
-An executive working with a system that produces high Time-to-Edit drafts isn't saving time — they're shifting time.
-Forty-five minutes of actual thought leadership review is very different from forty-five minutes of line-editing.
+An executive working with a process that produces high-edit drafts isn't saving time — they're shifting time.
+Reviewing a piece for substance is very different from line-editing it word by word.
 One is judgment.
 The other is labor.
-The goal is to protect the former and eliminate the latter entirely.
+The goal is to protect the former and minimize the latter.

 Why Traditional Ghostwriting Has a High Time-to-Edit